We’ve pulled together a short guide detailing some frequently asked questions, plus some tips on how to prepare for a house sit during coronavirus.

 Thorough planning and continued communication is key to a safe and successful house sit, particularly during the current climate.

-However, in instances where this isn't possible (and you are permitted to meet with another household), you must follow social distancing rules as governed by the country you are in.
+In instances where this isn't possible, you should follow social distancing rules as governed by the country you are in.
 In these instances, if you can wear a mask, you should do so to further limit any potential spread.
 These steps should be discussed with your owner ahead of the handover, to make sure you are both comfortable before the sit takes place.

 - Taking precautions